Raid over Moscow: Releases

-An Amiga port was in development in the late 1980s but was cancelled along with Beach Head and Beach Head II: The Dictator Strikes Back when the developers were unable to secure a deal with the publisher, U.S. Gold.
+An Amiga port was in development in the late 1980s but was canceled along with Beach Head and Beach Head II: The Dictator Strikes Back when the developers were unable to secure a deal with the publisher, U.S. Gold.
 According to the graphical artist Adrian Cummings, the graphics were at that point "99.9% complete".
-However the coding was barely started.
+However, the coding was barely started.
 An Amiga port was finally released in 2020 by Reimagine Games, with programming by Erik Hogan who started from scratch to create this new conversion.

-The Commodore Plus/4 received a conversion of the game in 2022.

-Raid Over Moscow and Beach-Head were major inspirations for the Commodore 64 game Terrestrial to be published in 2023.
-The hangar, satellite map, shield generator and reactor battle sequences of Terrestrial were directly inspired by Raid Over Moscow.

 Reception

 Raid over Moscow was Access' second best-selling Commodore game as of late 1987, after Beach-Head.
 The game received generally positive reviews.
 Computer and Video Games praised the graphics and sound of the Commodore 64 version, while Crash gave the ZX Spectrum version an overall score of 92%.
 The theme of the game, nuclear war, was subject to questioning, however, with Computer and Video Games publishing several letters from readers arguing for and against its publication.